 Woods R, Reiss A, Cox-Witton K, Grillo T, Peters A. 2019.
 The Importance of wildlife disease monitoring as part of global surveillance for zoonotic diseases: The role of Australia.
-Tropical Medicine and Infectious Disease 4.
+Tropical Medicine and Infectious Disease 4. https://doi.org/10.3390/tropicalmed4010029

 World Organisation for Animal Health.
 2010.
 Training manual on wildlife diseases and surveillance.
+Paris, World Organisation for Animal Health.

 World Organisation for Animal Health.

-World Organisation for Animal Health.
 2015.
 Training manual on surveillance and international reporting of diseases in wild animals.
+Paris, World Organisation for Animal Health.

 World Organisation for Animal Health.
 2018.
 Training manual on wildlife health information management.
+Paris, World Organisation for Animal Health.

-World Organisation for Animal Health, International Union Conservation of Nature.
+World Organisation for Animal Health, International Union Conservation of Nature (IUCN).
 2024.
 General guidelines for surveillance of diseases, pathogens and toxic agents in free-ranging wildlife: An overview for wildlife authorities and others working with wildlife.
-Paris, Gland, 56 pp.
+Paris, World Organisation for Animal Health and Gland, Switzerland, IUCN.

 World Organization for Animal Health.
 2023.
 In-country wildlife disease surveillance survey report.
+Paris, World Organisation for Animal Health.

 Wyatt A, Singh R, Read C. 2023.
 Assessing the adaptative management process in SMART sites: Lessons learned.
 Parks 29.

-* The overall encountering frequency for sick and injured wildlife was requested in a unique question, therefore, rows one and two show the same total number of responses per encountering frequency.

 Figure 1.
-Distribution of the level of agreement (grey scale) among local protected area data managers with statements: ‘Pathogens carried by wildlife inhabiting the protected area(s) where I work in can affect livestock health’ (brown), ‘Pathogens carried by wildlife inhabiting the protected area(s) where I work in can affect human health’ (red), ‘Human or livestock pathogens can affect wildlife populations inhabiting the protected area(s) where I work in’ (blue), and ‘Wildlife health is important to achieve the conservation goals of the protected area(s) where I work’ (green).Figure 2.
-Number of local protected area data manager responses reporting the recording or not of wildlife across health status and encounter frequency in the protected area(s) where they work.
-Bright and pale orange, red, and blue bars represent the number of responses reporting recording and not recording of injured, sick, and dead wildlife in each category, respectively.
-Green bars represent the proportion of responses that reported recording of wildlife in each category.
+Level of agreement (grey scale) among local protected area data managers with the statements “Pathogens carried by wildlife inhabiting the protected area(s) where I work in can affect livestock health.” (brown), “Pathogens carried by wildlife inhabiting the protected area(s) where I work in can affect human health.” (red), “Human or livestock pathogens can affect wildlife populations inhabiting the protected area(s) where I work in.” (blue), and “Wildlife health is important to achieve the conservation goals of the protected area(s) where I work,” (green).
+Overall frequency of encounters with sick and injured wildlife was requested in a unique question; therefore, rows one and two show the same total number of responses per encounter category.

-* The black line shows the 50% reference.
+Figure 2.
+Number of local protected area data managers who reported that the health status of and frequency of encounters with wildlife are recorded or not recorded in the protected area they worked in.
+Green bars represent the proportion of respondents that reported recording of wildlife in each category.

+change numbers on the proportion axis so that the number of significant figures match, e.g., 1.00 and 0.75; do not use (s) (change to protected area);

 Figure 3.
-Distribution of the method of documentation to register either healthy, sick, injured, or dead wildlife found during ranger patrols reported by local protected area data managers (“Individual observation”, “Part of the full count”, “Present or absent”, “Another way”) and the recording of specific data items for each wildlife health status across documentation methods.
+Distribution of the methods of documentation (second column) of healthy, sick, injured, or dead wildlife found during ranger patrols as reported by local protected area data managers and the recording of specific types of data for each wildlife health status across documentation methods (black line, 50%).

+change “category” to status or condition; delete “items” so it reads “Data recorded; ano

 Figure 4.
-Number of local protected area data manager responses reporting the recording of domestic animals when found in the protected area and their health status across agreement categories with the statement: ‘Introduced domestic animals are a conservation concern for the conservation goals of the protected areas where I work’.
-Red, light-blue and blue bars show the number of responses reporting non-recording of domestic animals, the recording of domestic animals but not their health status, and the recording of domestic animals and their health status, respectively.
-The data shown represents the group of protected area data managers that reported the presence of domestic animals in the protected area(s).
+Responses of local protected area data manager to statements that the presence and health of domestic animals in protected areas is a conservation concern (red, no recording of domestic animals; light blue, recording of domestic animals but not their health status; dark blue, recording of domestic animals and their health status).
+Data are from the group of protected area data managers who reported the presence of domestic animals in the protected area.

+remove caption above the graph (content is covered in legend)